belabrockmann/100-days-of-code/r1-log.md

 ### R1D78
 Installed some figma plugins and began creating a layout for a todo app I want to build with React.js in the future.

+### R1D79
+Finished the layout and began the implementation in React.